Bormio Ski Resort

 Milan Malpensa (MXP) is the closest major airport, 251km away (3hr drive).
 A slightly closer airport is Milan Bergamo (BGY) (also known as Orio al Serio International Airport), but it only serves flights from the UK, Europe & Middle East, so may not be convenient for many international travellers.

-Trains from Milano Centrale station to Tirano are available & make an interesting, climate friendly journey to the mountains - POW (Protect Our Winters).
-Buses & taxis are ready & waiting at the Tirano stazione to transfer you to Bormio - only 35min away.
+Trains from Milano Centrale station to Tirano leave hourly and take only 2½hr to complete the journey & makes an interesting, climate friendly way to the mountains - POW (Protect Our Winters).
+Buses on route 070 & taxis are ready & waiting at the Tirano stazione to transfer you to Bormio, only 35min away.
 Unless renting a car, the train & bus/taxi combination is the recommended mode of travel to Bormio.

 For hints, tips & warnings about travel to Italian ski resorts in winter, see our Travel in Italy page.